 Practice Makes Perfect

-Make sure you have enough practice of trading in the financial markets before you jump headlong in to the action.
+Make sure you have enough practice of trading in financial markets before you jump headlong in to the action.
 You can use virtual ‘Paper trade’ services that let you buy real life stocks (up to 40) which you can trade in real life situations.
-You can win and lose stocks according to the actions you take.
+You can win and lose stocks according to the decisions you make.

 Create Your Own Stock Brokerage Account

 Stock Brokerage business is tricky.
-It’s hard to find a credible broker in a short.
-With experience, you will be able to identify the good brokers than the not so good ones.
-Make sure you check out the background information (website, reputation) on a broker before signing up with them.
+It’s hard to find a credible broker to begin with.
+However, with time and experience, you will be able to identify the good brokers and the not so reliable ones.
+Make sure you check out the background information (website, reputation) on a broker before signing up.
 Costs of the broker are also a major factor in deciding which one you should chose.
 Some discount traders charge as low as $1/trade commission but the general market rate is about $10/trade.

 Start with Small Number of Stocks (25-50)